Financial Aid FAQs

 What if my family’s financial situation has changed?

-If you or your family’s financial situation has changed significantly from what is reflected on your federal income tax return (for example, if you’ve lost a job or otherwise experienced a drop in income), you may be eligible to have your financial aid adjusted.
+If you or your family’s financial situation has changed significantly from what is reflected on your prior-prior federal income tax return (for example, if you’ve lost a job or otherwise experienced a reduction in income), you may be eligible to have your financial aid adjusted.
 Complete the FAFSA questions as instructed on the application (including the transfer of tax return and income information), submit your FAFSA form, then contact the school you plan to attend to discuss how your current financial situation has changed.
 Note that the school’s decision is final and cannot be appealed to the U.S. Department of Education.

 How do I apply for scholarships?

 The WPCC Foundation General and Merit Scholarship application is available online starting in February each year.
-The application deadline is June 1st.
+The application deadline is July 15th.
 Scholarship opportunities currently available can be viewed at the WPCC Scholarships page.
 Additional scholarship information can be found at www.fastweb.com.

 How do I pay for tuition and fees with financial aid?